 - 1. Ensure patient fulfils MHRA/CHMP criteria for dronedarone therapy before initiation. - 2.
 Ensure baseline investigations are performed before dronedarone is initiated. - Liver function tests (LFTs) - Urea and electrolytes (U&Es), including potassium, magnesium, and serum creatinine - Electrocardiogram (ECG) - 3.
 Ensure treatment with Class I or III antiarrhythmics (such as flecainide, propafenone, quinidine, disopyramide, dofetilide, sotalol, amiodarone) is stopped before dronedarone is initiated. - 4.
 Counsel the patient/carer regarding the benefits and risks of treatment and provide the patient/carer with any relevant information and advice, including the patient information leaflet (PIL) for dronedarone.
 See also 'Advice to patients & carers'. - 5.
 Initiate treatment with dronedarone, ensuring patient/carer has a basic understanding of what the drug is, how and when it should be taken, why it is being used, and an awareness of potential side effects. - 6.
 Ensure patient/carer understands, and can comply with, the monitoring requirements. - 7.
-Provide advice on the need for contraception to patients of childbearing age on initiation and at each review. - 8.
+For females of childbearing potential: Prior to initiating, confirm that the patient is not pregnant.
+Provide advice on the need for effective methods of contraception during treatment and for 7 days after the final dose, on initiation & at each review. - 8.
 Notify the patient's GP that dronedarone has been initiated and report progress following each clinic review. - 9.
 Prescribe at least one month's worth of dronedarone treatment.